Steve King: President Barack Obama

 In mid-January 2009, King acknowledged that terrorists were not dancing in the streets, and had made statements opposing Obama.
 He said he found Obama's decision to use his middle name "Hussein" when sworn in as the 44th President of the United States to be "bizarre" and "a double standard".

 In 2010, King speculated that Obama's immigration policies were influenced by racial favoritism toward black people.

-In February 2020 on Twitter, King insinuated former DHS official Philip Haney had been murdered as a reprisal for "archiving data that incriminated the highest levels of the Obama administration".
+In February 2020 on Twitter, King insinuated that Philip Haney, a United States Department of Homeland Security official, had been murdered as a reprisal for "archiving data that incriminated the highest levels of the Obama administration".

 Racial profiling

-On June 14, 2010, King said on the House floor that racial profiling is an important component of law enforcement: "Some claim that the Arizona law will bring about racial discrimination profiling.
+On June 14, 2010, King said on the floor of the U.S. House of Representatives that racial profiling is an important component of law enforcement: "Some claim that the Arizona law will bring about racial discrimination profiling.
 First let me say, Mr. Speaker, that profiling has always been an important component of legitimate law enforcement.
 If you can't profile someone, you can't use those common sense indicators that are before your very eyes.
 Now, I think it's wrong to use racial profiling for the reasons of discriminating against people, but it's not wrong to use race or other indicators for the sake of identifying people that are violating the law."
 As an example of profiling, King described an instance when a taxi driver would stop for him before he had to hail a cab, just because he was in a business suit.
 The same day, on G. Gordon Liddy's radio program, King said that Obama's policies favored black people: "The president has demonstrated that he has a default mechanism in him that breaks down the side of race—on the side that favors the black person in the case of Professor Gates and Officer Crowley."
 On January 13, 2018, King tweeted that racial oppression was a "thing of the past".